atelier-saulx/selva/server/modules/selva/doc/README.md

 This reference type is completely unmanaged and nothing will happen if a referenced node is removed.

+### Edge Field

+Edge fields are customizable user defined edge types in the Selva C module.
+An edge field is tied to a user defined edge constraint, that mandates the behavior of the edges of the field on creation, traversals, and other database operations.
+This is the reference type that makes Selva a true graph database.

+These fields are managed according to the selected edge constraint, and an edge can only exist if its endpoint exists.

+The edge field system is documented [here](edge.md).

 ## Subscriptions

 A subscription is a collection of subscription markers.
 A subscription marker is